ARMmbed/mbed-os-example-blinky/README.md

 Please install [mbed CLI](https://github.com/ARMmbed/EPR-Getting-Started#setting-up-your-environment).

-## Compile and download the application

-### Clone the example
+## Get the example application!

-From the command line, clone this repository using git:
+From the command line, import the example:

 ```
 $ mbed import mbed-os-example-blinky
 $ cd mbed-os-example-blinky
 ```

-### Compile the example
+### Now compile

 Invoke `mbed compile` specifying the name of your platform and your favorite toolchain (`GCC_ARM`, `ARM`, `IAR`):